Variational and linearly-implicit integrators, with applications: Introduction and main results

-Traditional methods for simulating the constrained mechanical system defined by \eqref{eqConstrainedDynamics} include (but are not limited to): introducing generalized coordinates on the constrained manifold (e.g., \cite{JaVaRo93}), or using Lagrange multipliers (e.g., SHAKE \cite{RyCiBe97}, RATTLE \cite{An83}, SETTLE \cite{HeBeBeFr97}, LINCS \cite{MiKo92}, M-SHAKE \cite{KrGu01}).
-The equivalence between these two approaches is now well-established (see for instance \cite{WeMa97} for a discussion of the mathematical justification).
-These numerical methods (e.g., \cite{JaVaRo93, RyCiBe97, An83, HeBeBeFr97, MiKo92, KrGu01}) allow a $o(1)$ integration step, but they also require solving nonlinear systems at each step (which significantly slows down computations).
-Another strategy would be to use a classical symplectic integrator (such as Velocity Verlet) to explicitly simulate the modified mechanical system \eqref{ourConstrainedDynamics} at the cost of using $o(\omega^{-1})$ timesteps.
-The best strategy depends on the system: if the constraints are high dimensional, an explicit integration, even with small steps, will still be faster, because the nonlinear solve is too expensive; however, if there are just a few constraints, generalized coordinate and Lagrange multiplier methods will be more efficient.
+Other popular constrained dynamics methods include: generalized coordinates on the constraint manifold (e.g., \cite{JaVaRo93}) and Lagrange multipliers (e.g., SHAKE \cite{RyCiBe97}, RATTLE \cite{An83}, SETTLE \cite{HeBeBeFr97}, LINCS \cite{MiKo92}, M-SHAKE \cite{KrGu01}).
+The equivalence between these two approaches is well-established (e.g., \cite{WeMa97}).
+These numerical methods allow an $o(1)$ integration step, but they also require solving nonlinear systems at each step.
+Unfortunately, linearization of these methods are no longer symplectic, and therefore resorting to linearization for a speed-up is at the risk of losing long-time accuracy.

-SyLiPN (Integrator \ref{SyLiPN}) allows for large ($o(1)$) integration timesteps with the limited cost of a linear solve per iteration (instead of a nonlinear one).
-SyLiPN also remains accurate with $o(1)$ timestep when applied to \eqref{ourConstrainedDynamics} because the stiffness in this system results in a fast dynamics that (locally) converges to a point distribution (see analysis in Section \ref{ConstrainedDynamicsSection}), whose effective contribution to the slow dynamics can therefore be captured by an implicit method \cite{LiAbE:08}.
-Therefore, SyLiPN will be both efficient and accurate for constrained dynamics.
-Let us also observe that, although efficient, M-SHAKE \cite{KrGu01} is limited to systems with distance constraints, and SyLiPN does not suffer from this restriction: it is a more general approach that can be applied to arbitrary holonomic constraints.
+The advantage of using a penalty approach depends on the system: if the system has a large number of coupled constraints, then an integration of the penalized system, even with small steps, would still be faster than generalized coordinate and Lagrange multiplier methods, which require solving high dimensional nonlinear systems.

+Z\&S provides a compromise by allowing large integration steps ($o(1)$, independent of $\omega$) with limited cost of a linear solve per iteration.
+It remains accurate when applied to penalized system \eqref{ourConstrainedDynamics}, even though the $o(1)$ step does not resolve stiffness of the equation.
+This is because stiffness in this system results in fast oscillations non-tangent to a stable slow manifold (Section \ref{ConstrainedDynamicsSection}).
+Although implicit methods damp high frequencies in oscillations (e.g., \cite{HaWa96}), the approximation of fast oscillations by slower ones (as in \cite{LiAbE:08}) is sufficient for the approximation of slow dynamics on the constraint manifold.

+We refer to M-SHAKE \cite{KrGu01} for an example of recent developments to the Lagrange multiplier method.
+While M-SHAKE is limited to systems with distance constraints, Z\&S combined with penalty method can implement arbitrary holonomic constraints.